yigitturaan/yigitturaan/README.md

 <samp>

 Statistics student at Middle East Technical University.
-I ship across ecosystems — from Solana to Monad, Stellar to Farcaster.
+I ship across ecosystems — from Solana to Monad, Stellar to Ethereum.
 Building infra, agents, and experiments at the intersection of blockchain, AI, and data.
 If there's a chain, there's a project.
 Always hungry, always building.

 <br />
 <br />